-Specifies that the prefix list entry matches any route that matches the specified ip-prefix and has a prefix length between the specified length values inclusive.
+Specifies the prefix list entry matches any route that matches the specified ip-prefix and has a prefix length between the specified length values inclusive.

-prefix-length-range length1-length2
+prefix-length-range length1 - length2

-Specifies a route must match the most significant bits and have a prefix length with the specified range.
+Specifies a route must match the most significant bits and have a prefix length with the specific range.
 The range is inclusive of start and end values.
-The length2 value is greater than the length1 value.